 For the last decade, I've had the privilege of working with folx resisting multiple systems of oppression, which often manifests as being impacted by the criminal punishment system, addictions, and relational trauma.
 Through our work we've dissected the paradoxes of life, cultivating growth and healing by exploring the stories we subscribe to and the stories we tell.
 My approach centers on co-creating spaces of change by cultivating a culture of compassionate curiosity and discernment; often with a dose of humor and creativity (and lots of questions!).
 We look at your experience through an intersectional, systemic, and political context, often incorporating things like EMDR, Art, and Somatic work to further contextualize your exploration, compassion, and growth.

 In addition to my work here at Venturous, I am a board member of Healing in Colour; teach and supervise counsellors-in-training at Adler University and Vancouver Community College.
-I also founded and run Reflecting on Justice, a mutual aid/wealth redistribution-based membership platform for therapists to unlearn systemic oppression within ourselves and our profession, through community with other therapists.
-To ensure continual alignment to ethical practice, I engage in ongoing clinical supervision with Vikki Reynolds.
+I also founded and run Reflecting on Justice, a mutual aid/wealth redistribution-based virtual platform for therapists to unlearn systemic oppression within ourselves and our profession, through community with other therapists.
+To ensure continual alignment with ethical practice, I engage in ongoing clinical supervision with Vikki Reynolds.